2014-2015 Graduate Tuition and Fees

 Inquiries regarding financial matters or problems should be directed to the bursar’s office.
 Students should pay their semester fees and obtain refunds from this office.

-The College offers the Sallie Mae Tuition Pay monthly payment plan for people who want an alternative to paying at the beginning of each semester.
-Brochures are available in the bursar’s and financial aid offices or at www.tuitionpay.com.
+The College offers the Higher One Tuition Payment Plan monthly payment plan for people who want an alternative to paying at the beginning of each semester.
+Brochures are available in the bursar’s and financial aid offices or at www.tuitionpaymentplan.com/lemoyne.

 If a student fails to notify the Office of the Registrar of withdrawal, no refund is made.
 Refund calculations are done automatically.
 No request is required from the student.
 Fees are not refundable.